EXPath

 The process

-From experience with other similar projects, defining extensions is a domain where people have a lot of very useful, interesting ideas.
+From experience on other similar projects, defining extensions is a domain where people have a lot of very useful, interesting ideas.
 But having fun ideas, or even a coarse-grained idea of what the function prototypes and the specification should look like is just the top of the iceberg.
 The real work starts here...